mitre/heimdall2/README.md

     # Run Frontend Vue Tests
     yarn frontend test
-    # Run Backend Nest Tests
+    # Run Backend Nest Tests (see note)
     yarn backend test:ci-cov

+<span style="color:red">**NOTE:**</span> The `Backend Nest Tests` will remove (BULKDELETE) all entries in the configured PostgreSQL server for the following tables:
+ - EvaluationTags
+ - Evaluations
+ - Users
+ - GroupEvaluations
+ - Groups
+ - GroupUsers

 #### Run Cypress End to End Tests

-The application includes E2E frontend + Backend tests (built using the [cypress.io](https://www.cypress.io/) framework).
-These perform automated checking that Heimdall Server is running as intended.
+The application includes an End-to-End (E2E) frontend + Backend tests (built using the [cypress.io](https://www.cypress.io/) framework).
+The E2E tests performed is to validate  that Heimdall Server is running as intended.
 In order to run these tests, a running instance of the application is required.

     CYPRESS_TESTING=true yarn start:dev
     CYPRESS_BASE_URL=http://localhost:8080 yarn test:ui:open